fcsiba/SAD/README.md

 Add additional notes about how to deploy this on a live system

-## Built With

-* [TCPDump](https://www.tcpdump.org) - The portable C/C++ library used for network traffic capture.
-* [CICFlowMeter](https://www.unb.ca/cic/research/applications.html#CICFlowMeter) - The network traffic flow generator and analyser.
-* [Sci-kit learn](https://scikit-learn.org/stable/) -  Python tool for data mining and data analysis, built on NumPy, SciPy, and matplotlib libraries.

 ## Authors

 * **Syeda Mahnur Asif** - [MahnurA](https://github.com/PurpleBooth)
 * **Sunila Aftab** - [sunila-aftab](https://github.com/sunila-aftab)
 * **Emaan Hasan** - [emaan-hasan](https://github.com/emaan-hasan)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License